 The Stamp Act ignored the colonial courts and allowed violators to be tried in admiralty courts controlled by those from outside the colonies.
-The British simply did not trust that colonial courts would uphold the law and collect the tax revenues that were so desperately needed.
+The British simply did not trust colonial courts to uphold the law and collect the tax revenues Britain so desperately needed.

 This bypass of the colonial courts and lack of trial by juries incensed colonists who felt that this violated their natural rights as Englishmen.1